saklain-mustak1/test_demo/README.md

 This **git** folder for testing and learning of code and enjoying different type of *programming language* like ***c++, python,java***.
 *scripting language* like ***javascript***. *styling language* like ***css*** and *database command* like ***sql***. and many more..

-    this folder is only for learning purpose and imporving of my knowledge and skillsS.
+    this folder is only for learning purpose and imporving of my knowledge and skills.

 here some coding example given
 ### C++ code